Most accounts with ISPs are for a limited number of MySQL databases - usually

 The above script needs to be copied and pasted into your phpMyAdmin console windows as shown below:

-In Pedigree Explorer, create another database file (.BMX).
-When you export data using the Tools-Export PedigreePoint command make sure that the "Table Name:" field is set to the name of your newly created PedigreePoint table.
+In Pedigree Publisher, create another database file (.DB).
+When you export data using the TOOLS-Export PedigreePoint command make sure that the "Table Name:" field is set to the name of your newly created PedigreePoint table.
 The screen shot below shows Table Name as 'pedigree "second" so that's what we show here:

 The PedigreePoint export file created by this step can be uploaded as for other uploads which are described here.